xDaryamo/puccini/README.md

 [Simple Profile](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/TOSCA-Simple-Profile-YAML-v1.1.html)
 or [Simple Profile for NFV](http://docs.oasis-open.org/tosca/tosca-nfv/v1.0/tosca-nfv-v1.0.html) types (Compute, BlockStorage, VDU, etc.).
 Still, if you find these so-called "normative" types useful, they are included in Puccini and will be compiled into Clout.
-You may write your own JavaScript to deploy them to your cloud orchestration environment.
+You may bring in your own orchestration to deploy them to your cloud environments.
 But, we encourage you to consider carefully whether this is a good idea.
 We think it's a dead end.

-Generally speaking, the notion that a single set of normative types could be used for all the various cloud and container platforms out there is a pipe dream.
-The devil is in the details, and the amount of detail needed for cloud deployment keeps growing and diversifying.
-Thus every Clout file is vehemently platform-specific.
-However, by bringing the tiniest implementation details all into one place we can at least have a common tool chain for all platforms.
-That's the gist of Puccini.
+The notion that a single set of normative types could be used for all the various cloud and container platforms out there is a pipe dream.
+There may be superficial similarities between them, but the devil is in the details and the amount of detail needed for integrated, scalable, cloud-native deployments keeps growing and diversifying.
+Thus every platform needs and deserves its own concepts, models, data points, and thus its own profile of interrelated TOSCA types.
+However, by bringing all these tiny-but-important implementation details into one place we can at least have a lingua franca and common tool chain for all platforms.
+That's the value proposition of TOSCA and the gist of Puccini.

 ### JavaScript?
 Really?

 The decision to use an interpreted programming language is intentional and important.
-Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we do not treat YAML files as plain text to be manipulated by an anemic text templating language, where working around YAML's strict indentation is a nightmare.
+Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we do not treat YAML files as plain text to be manipulated by an anemic text templating language, where just working around YAML's strict indentation requirements becomes a cumbersome nightmare.

 JavaScript lets you manipulate data structures directly using a full-blown, conventional language.
 It's probably
 [not anyone's favorite language](https://archive.org/details/wat_destroyallsoftware), but it's familiar, mature, standardized (as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)), and does the job.
-From a certain angle it's essentially Scheme (because it has powerful closures and functions are first class citizens), just with a crusty C syntax.
+From a certain angle it's essentially the Scheme language (because it has powerful closures and functions are first class citizens) but with a crusty C syntax.

 And because JavaScript is self-contained text, it's trivial to store it in a Clout file, which can then be interpreted and run almost anywhere.